Whatsapp Icon

 Nutritional Support and Lifestyle Changes

 A balanced diet rich in fruits, vegetables, and whole grains can support your overall health and may help manage menstrual symptoms.
 Foods high in iron are particularly important if you're experiencing heavy bleeding.
 Consider incorporating iron-rich foods like spinach, lentils, and fortified cereals into your diet.
-Staying hydrated and practicing gentle forms of exercise like yoga or walking can also enhance your physical well-being and help manage stress.
+Staying hydrated and practising gentle forms of exercise like yoga or walking can also enhance your physical well-being and help manage stress.

 Addressing Emotional Well-being